 Additionally, more information regarding the region itself is available on this local tourism page.

 Where is Gleneden Ridge Farm?

-Gleneden Ridge Farm is situated in Gleneden, just outside Salmon Arm.
+Gleneden Ridge Farm is situated in Gleneden, just North of Salmon Arm.
 The farm is central to the region, allowing you to easily explore the whole lake area.
 There are also excellent routes to visit adjacent regions.
 The city of Kamloops in Thompson-Nicola to the West, and the cities of Vernon and Kelowna in the Okanagan to the South for example.